plone/documentation/docs/backend/indexing.md

 ```

-Your SearchableText indexer includes now your custom field on your behavior, as
+Your SearchableText indexer includes now your custom field on your behavior.
-soon you enable it in your content type, where `IDexterityTextIndexer` behavior
-is enabled too.
+It is enabled on your content type, if the `plone.textindexer` behavior is enabled there too.

 #### Registering a custom field converter